OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Microstate accounting

-To examine the spread of CPU-related work by scheduler (there should be one scheduler type for each CPU core), microstate accounting may be used.
+To examine the spread of CPU-related work by scheduler (there should be one standard erlang scheduler for each CPU core), microstate accounting may be used.
 The [erlang documentation](https://www.erlang.org/doc/apps/runtime_tools/msacc.html) gives basic information on analysing the output, but note that the functionality of microstate accounting may vary significantly between OTP releases.

 To alter the configuration on the Erlang VM to adjust the operation of schedulers, see the `erlang.schedulers` options within the [riak schema file](https://github.com/OpenRiak/riak/blob/openriak-3.4/priv/riak.schema).
 It is recommended to seek expert advice, and run realistic performance test exercises before adjusting any default settings.